-There are very few things that I enjoy more in life than travelling- it’s my way of connecting with the world.
-Travelling teaches me to be humble, to be courageous, to seek adventure, and most of all, to trust my gut- especially when I find myself alone in a completely foreign city.
+There are very few things that we enjoy more in life than traveling- it’s our way of connecting with the world.
+Travelling teaches us to be humble, to be courageous, to seek adventure, and most of all, to trust our gut- especially when we find ourselves alone in a completely foreign city.
 So, if you’re the same, enjoy our tried and tested guide on how to meet people in a new city.

 98% of the time I get very excited to be able to explore a new neighborhood, or city and learn a new language.
 However, it’s not all sunshine and roses- solo travel, or moving to a new city is HARD particularly if you move to a new city for a working holiday visa.
 Not knowing a single soul, and having to rely on your sense of adventure to keep you from being really lonely gets tiring after a while.
 I mean there are so many conversations you can have with random yourself or random strangers- and none of which are the ones that you be embarrassed to have taped.

 We all get homesick, and we all get lonely at times- even if we’re surrounded with friends.
 Now multiply that feeling 100x when you don’t have a friend you can call to grab a coffee with, just hang out and watch a movie with, or discuss earth-shattering things like the latest Kardashian escapades!
 Don’t deny it, you know you have a guilty pleasure that you love talking about!
 The need to connect has gotten all the greater (and more trying) while the world went into lockdown.

 Luckily there are tons of way to meet new people- all it takes a bit of effort and knowing where to look.
 Here are a few ways to get started: